 - The income of non-owner relatives living in the dwelling must be included in the total income total excluding the first $10,000 of each relative’s earnings

 - Maximum net worth of owner, spouse, and co-owner may not exceed $500,000

 - Applicants applying who share ownership of the residence must all apply and must all qualify to receive eligibility for REAP

 The REAP application and certification forms must be completed and submitted for the qualifying year by April 1st, with the Revenue Division.
 Hardship cases will be considered through December 31st.
 The application and certification forms are available for pick up and submission at either center or can be printed off from this website and mailed to:

 |Room 135||P. O. Box 90775|

 Renewal and Reapplication

-After the initial application and certification have been completed, submitted, and approved for the first year the applicant need only renew annually for the next two years.
-Upon the fourth year of qualifying for REAP the applicant must reapply for their application and certification.
+After the initial application has been completed, submitted, and approved for the first year the applicant need only renew annually for the next two years.
+Upon the fourth year of qualifying for REAP the applicant must reapply for their application.